Traversio

 • cancelling collectOutputUntilClose() now triggers a best-effort channel-close before the task surfaces CancellationError

-• cancelling for try await event in session.events now also triggers that same best-effort channel-close
+• cancelling for try await event in session.events or breaking out of that loop before channel close now triggers that same best-effort channel-close

 SSHSessionSignal